 Next, I plug the sink, fill it with warm/hot water and a generous amount of Original Dawn dish soap.

-I let them soak for about ten minutes…or a bit longer if I get distracted by the kids.
+I let them soak for about ten minutes…or a bit longer if I end up getting distracted by the kids.

 The Original Dawn dish soap usually does a pretty decent job at breaking down the adhesive on any price stickers.